grafana/loki/docs/sources/community/maintaining/release/8-tag-release.md

 git config --global tag.gpgSign true
 ```

-If you are on macOS or linux and using an encrypted GPG key, `gpg-agent` or `gpg` may be unable
-to prompt you for your private key passphrase.
-This will be denoted by an error
-when creating a commit or tag.
-To circumvent the error, add the following into
-your `~/.bash_profile`, `~/.bashrc` or `~/.zshrc`, depending on which shell you are using.
+If you are on macOS or Linux and using an encrypted GPG key, `gpg-agent` or `gpg` may be unable to prompt you for your private key passphrase.
+This will be denoted by an error when creating a commit or tag.
+To circumvent the error, add the following into your `~/.bash_profile`, `~/.bashrc` or `~/.zshrc`, depending on which shell you are using.

 ```
 export GPG_TTY=$(tty)